Centre for Forensic Neuroscience

 By Dr Keith Ashcroft | Principal Forensic Polygraph Examiner | Centre for Forensic Neuroscience

 Cost is one of the first questions people ask when considering a lie detector test or polygraph examination.
-While price matters, the more important question is what the fee includes — and whether the examination is suitable, ethical, properly scoped and professionally conducted.
+The important professional question is how the quoted fee relates to the work reasonably required for a suitable, ethical and properly scoped examination.

 • The nature and complexity of the issue